 Keep Everything Short & Simple

-Collect all the information you need at once is a major mistake I made.
+Collecting all the information you need at once is a major is probably at the top of my list of mistakes I made.

 Schedule multiple meetings instead of contacting the client to schedule follow-up meetings.

-Take care of as much detail in one meeting to help avoid back & forth conversation.
+Take care of as much detail in one meeting to help avoid back & the fourth conversation.

 Is Your Website Hard To Navigate?